Authority canned dog food receives the Advisor’s second-highest rating of 4 stars.

-Fiber (estimated dry matter content) = 4.5%
+Fiber (estimated dry matter content) = 10%

 |Estimated Nutrient Content|

-|Dry Matter Basis||36%||21%||35%|
+|Dry Matter Basis||40%||23%||30%|

-|Calorie Weighted Basis||30%||41%||29%|
+|Calorie Weighted Basis||32%||44%||24%|

-The first ingredient in this dog food is turkey broth.
-Broths are nutritionally empty.
-But because they add moisture to a dog food they’re a common finding in many canned products.
+The first ingredient in this dog food is chicken broth.
+Broths are of only modest nutritional value.
+Yet because they add both flavor and moisture to a dog food, they are a common addition component in many canned products.

-The second and third ingredients are turkey and chicken.
-Like most meats, these two poultry items are naturally rich in the ten essential amino acids required by a dog to sustain life.
+Chicken is naturally rich in the ten essential amino acids required by a dog to sustain life.

-The fourth item is chicken liver.
-This is an organ meat sourced from a named animal and thus considered a beneficial component.
+The third ingredient is chicken liver, an organ meat sourced from a named animal and thus considered a beneficial component.

-The seventh item is dried beet pulp.
+First, we find beet pulp.
 Beet pulp is a controversial ingredient, a high fiber by-product of sugar beet processing.

 Some denounce beet pulp as an inexpensive filler while others cite its outstanding intestinal health and blood sugar benefits.